ntustRay/home-way/README.md

 - Set up the User dropdown list
   - create a new file `utils/links.ts` to store the links data
   - update the file `components/navbar/LinksDropdown.tsx` to set up the dropdown list
+- Install the Clerk package
+  - use `npm install @clerk/nextjs` to install the package
+  - create a new file `middleware.ts` to set up the middleware
+  - add the environment variables to the `.env.local` file
 ---

 ### Next App